How to Get Portuguese Citizenship: The Ultimate Guide

 Portugal – Country Overview

-Portugal’s current population is 10,112,877.
+Portugal’s current population is around 10.5 million.
 The official language is Portuguese, and the official currency is the euro.
 English is widely spoken in the tourist areas and larger cities.

-Lisbon is Portugal’s capital, largest city, and economic and cultural center.
-It is also a major digital nomad hub thanks to its proximity to beaches, vibrant culture, and plenty of co-working spaces.
+Lisbon is Portugal’s capital, largest city, and economic and cultural centre.
+It’s also a major digital nomad hub thanks to its proximity to beaches, vibrant culture and plenty of co-working spaces.

 Portugal – Passport

-According to the Nomad Passport Index, the Portuguese passport is the fourth-best in the world regarding travel freedom, tax-friendliness, dual citizenship, and general perception.
-Portuguese citizens enjoy visa-free and visa-on-arrival access to 173 countries.
+According to the Nomad Passport Index, the Portuguese passport is the third-best in the world regarding travel freedom, tax-friendliness, dual citizenship and general perception.
+Portuguese citizens enjoy visa-free and visa-on-arrival access to 175 countries.

 Portugal – Economy

-Portugal boasts a developed and diversified high-income economy, it’s one of Europe’s major energy exporters and also has the 14th largest gold reserves in the world.
-Thanks to its hyper-active services sector, vast consumer market, and investment opportunities, the country is among the best EU jurisdictions for investors and entrepreneurs.
+Portugal boasts a developed and diversified high-income economy.
+It’s one of Europe’s major energy exporters and also has one of the largest gold reserves in the world.
+Thanks to its hyper-active services sector, vast consumer market and investment opportunities, the country is among the best EU jurisdictions for investors and entrepreneurs.

 The Portuguese nationality law states several ways to acquire Portuguese citizenship.
 Some routes require establishing Portuguese residency for a few years, while others may qualify you automatically.